RyanDaDeng/laravel-google-recaptcha-v3/README.md

           [
                 'action' => 'contact_us', // Google reCAPTCHA required paramater
                 'threshold' => 0.2, // score threshold
-                'score_comparision' => false // if this is true, the system will do score comparsion against your threshold for the action
+                'score_comparison' => false // if this is true, the system will do score comparsion against your threshold for the action
             ],
             [
                 'action' => 'signup',
                 'threshold' => 0.2,
-                'score_comparision' => true
+                'score_comparison' => true
             ],
         ]